rss logo

 Persistant rules

-• To make our nat persistent, edit /etc/nftables.conf file:
+• To make our nat persistent, edit the /etc/nftables.conf file:

 #!/usr/sbin/nft -f flush ruleset table inet filter { chain input { type filter hook input priority 0; } chain forward { type filter hook forward priority 0; } chain output { type filter hook output priority 0; } } table ip NAT { chain my_masquerade { type nat hook postrouting priority 100; policy accept; ip saddr { 10.50.8.0/24 } oifname "enp2s0" masquerade comment "outgoing NAT" } }